A note on parametric resonance induced by a singular parameter modulation: Introduction

 \section{Introduction}

 Parametric resonance is a well-known dynamical phenomenon that can take place in systems with periodically varying parameters.
-The modulation of system parameters---rather than direct external forcing as in the standard resonance phenomenon---can have striking stabilising/destabilising impact on the dynamical behaviour of the system.
-A simple manifestation of the parametric resonance is the classical problem of stabilisation of the inverted pendulum by the means of an oscillating pivot, first analysed by~\cite{stephenson.a:on*2} and later independently by~\cite{kapitza.p:dynamic}, see also~\cite{acheson.d:pendulum} for further historical remarks.
+The core observation is that the modulation of system parameters---rather than a direct external forcing as in the standard resonance phenomenon---can have striking stabilising/destabilising effect on the dynamical behaviour of the system.

-A surprising manifestation of the parametric resonance is the fact that the inverted pendulum can be stabilised---it can be made ``hanging upwards''---by fast vertical pivot oscillations.
-Such a result is frequently discussed in introductory texts on classical mechanics and mechanical vibrations, see~\cite{hartog.jp:mechanical}, \cite{landau.ld.lifshitz.em:course*3} or~\cite{nayfeh.ah:introduction,nayfeh.ah:perturbation} to name a few, and on theory of ordinary differential equations, see, for example, the classical textbook~\cite{jordan.dw.smith.p:nonlinear}.
-The explanation of the phenomenon is usually given in terms of analysis of Mathieu equation
+The classical manifestation of the parametric resonance is the stabilisation of the inverted pendulum by the means of an oscillating pivot, which is the problem first analysed by~\cite{stephenson.a:on*2} and later independently by~\cite{kapitza.p:dynamic}; see~\cite{acheson.d:pendulum} for further historical remarks.
+The fact that the pendulum can be stabilised in the upright position by fast vertical pivot oscillations is from the naive point of view surprising, and it is frequently discussed in introductory texts on mechanical vibrations, see~\cite{hartog.jp:mechanical}, \cite{landau.ld.lifshitz.em:course*3} or~\cite{nayfeh.ah:introduction,nayfeh.ah:perturbation} to name a few, and on theory of ordinary differential equations, see, for example, \cite{jordan.dw.smith.p:nonlinear}.